dooboolab-community/react-native-iap/README.md

 - But, weird result is weird, so we made a new method which remove all valid products.

-    If you need to clear all products, subscriptions in that array, just call `clearProducts()`, and do the fetching job again, and you will receive what you expected.
+    If you need to clear all products, subscriptions in that array, just call `clearProductsIOS()`, and do the fetching job again, and you will receive what you expected.

 ### Example backend (Node.js)